Sir Francis Samuel Drake, 1st Baronet: American War of Independence

 He afterwards returned with Hood to the West Indies, took part with him in the Battle of Saint Kitts in January 1782, and on 12 April, by the accident of position, commanded the vanguard of the fleet under Sir George Rodney in the Battle of the Saintes.
 He was made a baronet on 28 May 1782 for his conduct on this occasion.
 He continued in the West Indies until the end of the war, after which he had no further service.

 Later life and death

-On 12 August 1789, was appointed a junior lord of the admiralty, but died shortly afterwards, on 19 October 1789.
+On 12 August 1789, Drake was appointed a junior lord of the admiralty, but died shortly afterwards, on 19 October 1789.
 He was twice married, first, to Elizabeth Hayman, of Kent; and, secondly, in January 1788, to Pooley, daughter of George Onslow, Esq., M.P. for Guildford, but left no issue, and the baronetcy became extinct.
 His elder brother, Francis William, a vice-admiral, with whom he is frequently confused, died about the same time, with descendants by his daughter but no male issue; and the eldest brother, Francis Henry, the hereditary baronet, dying also without issue this title too became extinct.